yuanningli/yuanningli.github.io/_pages/about.md

  * to understand how different aspects of high-level sensory and semantic information are represented and processed in neural populations, underlying cognitive processes such as language and vision;
  * to build computational models of these cognitive processes in the brain.

-To achieve these goals, I develop and apply statistical machine learning methods to analyze large-scale neural data recorded using ECoG, MEG and fMRI.
+To achieve these goals, I develop and apply statistical machine learning methods to analyze large-scale neural data recorded using ECoG, fMRI and M/EEG.